Sud0-u53r/WriteUps/SunshineCTF2019/Web/WrestlerBook/README.md

 I tried the basic SQL injection payload username:'admin' and password:`' OR '1'='1` and it worked and we are logged in.
 But we can't find the flag there, instead there is hint that wrestler profile contains the flag.

-Now we have to use boolean based injection to get the flag in someone's profile.
+Now we have to use boolean based injection to get the flag that might be in someone's profile.

 First I checked the length of the table name and bruteforced each letter of the it using substr function to get the complere table name.
 After knowing the table name, I used the same technique to get the flag in flag column.